Manage Report Data Sources

-To manage a dynamic connection string in Report Manager or on a SharePoint site, you are limited to replacing it with a static one.
+To manage a dynamic connection string in the web portal or on a SharePoint site, you are limited to replacing it with a static one.
 You cannot edit the expression itself, nor change the data source selection list.
 To change the expression or valid values list, you must edit the report definition and republish it to the report server.
 For more information, see Data Connections, Data Sources, and Connection Strings (Report Builder and SSRS).

 |Credentials||Provides the name and password of a user who has permission to read data from the data source.

 If a data source does not support authentication (for example, if the data source is an XML file on the file system), you can configure the unattended execution account to allow the report server to connect to the external data source without passing credentials.

 |You can manage credentials by updating the user account or a password if it expired.